Professor Eissinger's Academic Website

 University of California, Merced

-Ph.D. in World Cultures & History:
+Ph.D. in World Cultures:

 Interdisciplinary: History/Anthropology